-The term 'Ludwig von Mises' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Ludwig von Mises' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Ludwig von Mises turned out to be among the very last thinkers of the original epoch of the Austrian School of Economics.
 He obtained his law and economics doctorate late in the period of the Austrian School in 1906 at the University of Vienna.
 His writings and teaching had a tremendous impact on the young people of his day and age, especially Americans of that and future generations.